Deep Learning Examples

 GNMT: Google's Neural Machine Translation System, included as part of OpenSeq2Seq sample.

-Transformer: Transformer model architecture is based on the optimized implementation in Facebook's Fairseq NLP toolkit, built on top of PyTorch
+Transformer: This implementation of the Transformer model architecture is based on the optimized implementation in Facebook's Fairseq NLP toolkit, built on top of PyTorch.
+The original version in the Fairseq project was developed using Tensor Cores, which provides significant training speedup.
+Our implementation improves the performance of a training and is tested on a DGX-1V 16GB.

 Recommender systems or recommendation engines are algorithms that offer ratings or suggestions for a particular product or item, from other possibilities, based on user behavior attributes.
 Common recommender system applications include recommendations for movies, music, news, books, search queries and other products.
 Below are examples for popular deep neural network models used for recommender systems.